AdaCore/learn/content/courses/advanced-ada/parts/resource_management/controlled_types.rst

 Adjustment of controlled objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+An assignment is a full bit-wise copy of the entire right-hand side to the
-When copying controlled objects, we might need to adjust the target object.
+entire left-hand side.
+When copying controlled objects, however, we might
-This is made possible by overriding the :ada:`Adjust` procedure, which is called
+need to adjust the target object.
+This is made possible by overriding the
+:ada:`Adjust` procedure, which is called
 right after the copy to an object has been performed.
 (As we'll see later on,
 :ref:`limited controlled types <Adv_Ada_Limited_Controlled_Types_Overview>`
 do not offer an :ada:`Adjust` procedure.)